 Households in a given year are distributed across housing type, tenure, and income level, for 32 total combinations of housing type, tenure and household income.
 A base-year share of household income spent on housing for each of these groups is calculated based on observed data from the Census and other local sources.
 For deed-restricted and subsidized units, staff assume 29% of household income is spent on housing, per American Housing Survey (AHS) data.
-For deed-restricted and subsidized units, staff assume 29% of household income is spent on housing, per American Housing is 85.7% of market rate price, per data from New York City.
+For deed-restricted and subsidized units, staff assume the share of income spent on housing is 85.7% of market rate price, per data from New York City.
 For market-rate housing, staff forecast share of income paid on housing by multiplying the base year share paid by the amount of forecasted mean housing price increase (from a regional housing price model developed by MTC and ABAG staff).